ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 In the case of errors occurring the method shall not result in any output records.
 Instead, a suitable error shall be emitted.

-### 10.1 Default links

-#### 10.1.1 Unable to calculate links

-When the imputation link cannot be calculated the imputation link will be defaulted to 1.
-To distinguish that this link cannot be calculated the matched pairs will be missing.

-#### 10.1.2 Zero in link calculations

-When the denominator of the imputation link calculation is 0 the link is defaulted to 1.
-To distinguish this link from the above default the matched pairs will be set to 0.